Coach ‘Becoming’ Research Project 2023

 This inquiry can be traced back to the 2021 CCG conference on ‘coaching at a later age,’ based around Daniel Doherty’s radio play ‘Re-Attiring.’

-This enterprise was inspired by a recent session on ‘coach identity,’ convened by the Association for Coaching Research Special Interest Group, which led to several us sharing our personal and professional ‘cliffs’ in the form of writing and in conversation.
+There was appetite at the time to take this inquiry within the CCG further, which, after a pause, we pursue now.
+Sometimes projects on maturity take a while in maturation, to compost.
+This enterprise was accelerated by a recent session on ‘coach identity,’ convened by the Association for Coaching Research Special Interest Group, and led by CCG members Roger Bretherton and Adrienne Rosen, which led to several us sharing our personal and professional ‘cliffs’ or transitions in the form of writing and in conversation.

 - Creation of personal ‘cliff’ narratives.
 These creations can be assisted by the posing of an over-arching research question, and associated prompts relating to the development and maturation process.